MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Assigning default posting accounts

-To simplify data entry, it’s a good idea to set up a default posting account for every type of account that could be posted to when you post a batch or transaction.
+To simplify data entry, it's a good idea to set up a default posting account for every type of account that could be posted to when you post a batch or transaction.
 For instance, when you post a sales transaction, amounts may need to be posted to a cash account, an accounts receivable account, a cost of goods sold account, and so on.
-You’ll use the Posting Accounts Setup window to assign default posting accounts.
+You'll use the Posting Accounts Setup window to assign default posting accounts.

 Once the accounts are set up, they appear as default entries in Microsoft Dynamics GP transaction entry windows.
 You also can use the customer, item, or vendor maintenance window to enter posting accounts unique to each customer, item, or vendor.
-You’ll be able to override the default accounts if they’re not appropriate for a given transaction.
+You'll be able to override the default accounts if they're not appropriate for a given transaction.

 **To assign default posting accounts:**